isoiphone/AFMInfoBanner/README.md

 Algorithm uses view controller hierarchy ([CVKHierarchySearcher](https://github.com/coverback/CVKHierarchySearcher)) to find navigation bar on the topmost view controller.
 First it checks the topmost controller's first level of subviews for `UINavigationBar`.
 If this fails, searches for topmost available `UINavigationController`.
 If that fails as well, shows from the status bar.
 Because of this logic, might work strangely with custom navigation bar replacements.

-## Installation

-AFMInfoBanner is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

-    pod 'AFMInfoBanner'

 ## License

 AFMInfoBanner is available under the MIT license.
 See the LICENSE file for more info.